Wolf Conservation Expedition, Ethiopia

 - Camps are located alongside EWCP’s research huts

-- We travel with our own chef and mess staff.
+- We travel with a local cook and cook assistant.
 Meals are freshly prepared in camp and served inside the research huts next to the wood-burner

 - Sleeping mattresses included